-"I will greatly rejoice in the Lord, my soul shall be joy in my God; for he hath clothed me with the garments of salvation, he hath covered me with the robe of righteousness, as a bridegroom decketh himself with ornaments, and as a bride adorneth herself with her jewels.
-For as the earth bringeth forth her bud, and as the garden causeth the things that are sown in it to spring forth; so the Lord God will cause righteousness and praise to spring forth before all the nations."
+10 I will greatly rejoice in the Lord, my soul shall be joy in My God; for He has clothed Me with the garments of salvation, He has covered Me with the robe of righteousness, as a bridegroom decks himself with ornaments, and as a bride adorns herself with her jewels.

+11 For as the earth brings forth her bud, and as the garden causes the things that are sown in it to spring forth; so the Lord God will cause righteousness and praise to spring forth before all the nations.

 It is wonderful what God can do if we will only let Him.
+Does someone say,

-Does some one say, "If he is so powerful, why does he not have his way in spite of us?"
-Simply because His power is the power of love, and love does not use force.
+"If He is so powerful, why does He not have His way in spite of us?"

+Simply because His power is the power of Love, and Love does not use force.
 God wants everybody in the universe to be satisfied, and so He gives to all the right of perfect freedom of choice as to what they will have.
 He tells them the relative value of things, and begs of them to choose that which is good; but if any are determined to have that which is evil, He lets them have it.

 He will have free men in His kingdom, and not a race of slaves and prisoners.
 Such they would be, if He compelled them to have salvation against their will.
 He wants subjects whom He can trust in any part of the universe; but if He were to compel any to be saved, He would still have to exercise force to retain them in the kingdom.
 Christ came to preach deliverance to the captives, and He does not propose to deliver them to bondage.